What is Postman?

 Postman is a complete toolchain for API development and testing.
 Its many features such as importing collections and setting up environments make it easy to get started with testing a third party API.
 In this post we will walk through the fastest way to setup and play around with Zoom’s APIs in Postman.

 To get started you will need to import the Zoom API collection from GitHub using the OpenAPI Specification.
 In the top toolbar click Import, then select Import From Link.
-In the pop-up box enter the following link from our GitHub and click Import.
+In the pop-up box enter the following link and click import Import.

 Enter this link: